apache/mxnet/docs/api/python/kvstore/kvstore.md

 # KVStore API

-.. note:: Direct interaction with ``KVStore`` is dangerous and not recommended.
+.. note:: Direct interactions with ``KVStore`` are dangerous and not recommended.

 ## Basic Push and Pull